Trump officials reportedly consider nationalized 5G network

 National security officials working for President Donald Trump are reportedly considering building a super-fast 5G network as an option to counter China spying on US phones, according to a report published Sunday.

-Details of the plans come courtesy of a PowerPoint desk and memo produced by a senior National Security Council official seen and reported by Axiom.com.
-A senior administration reportedly confirmed the accuracy of the information late Sunday, said Reuters.
+Details of the plans come courtesy of a PowerPoint desk and memo produced by a senior National Security Council official seen and reported by Axios.
+An unnamed senior administration official confirmed the accuracy of the information late Sunday to Reuters.

-A nationalized network 5G network is currently being discussed at a low level in Trump's administration, and won't be considered by the President for around six to eight months, said the report.
-The network would be designed to counter Chinese threats to US economic and cyber security, with emphasis on protecting emerging technologies reliant on 5G, such as self-driving cars and the Internet of Things.
+A nationalized network 5G network is currently under discussion at a low level in Trump's administration and won't be considered by the president for six to eight months, according to Axios.
+The network would be designed to counter Chinese threats to US economic and internet security, with emphasis on protecting emerging technologies reliant on 5G, such as self-driving cars and the internet of things.

 Such a network could be built and owned by the government, with infrastructure rented out to US carriers.
-This would be a significant departure from the current system, whereby network providers build their own infrastructure and lease airwaves from the government.
+This would be a significant departure from the current system, in which network providers build their own infrastructure and lease airwaves from the government.

-Representatives for the White House didn't immediately respond to request for comment.
+Representatives for the White House didn't immediately respond to a request for comment.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.